Satellite Images Show Devastation From Tornado in Rolling Fork, Mississippi

-Satellite images released by Maxar on Sunday, March 26, show devastation in Rolling Fork, Mississippi, after a deadly tornado tore through the town on Friday night.
+Satellite images released by Maxar on Sunday, March 26, show devastation in Rolling Fork, Miss., after a deadly tornado tore through the town Friday night.

 Extensive damage to buildings, homes and infrastructure can be seen across the area as the tornado moved from the southwest to the northeast directly through the town, Maxar said.
 At least 25 people were killed and dozens more injured after multiple tornadoes ripped through western Mississippi, officials said.